b1f6c1c4/Deep-DarkFantasy/README.md

 You should be able to find `BOOT.bin` in the `build` folder.
 Put it into a FAT32-formatted SD card and put it on your FPGA board.
 Don't forget to configure the boot mode.

+## Limitation

+- 4K is not supported.
+1080p 120Hz is not supported.
+- Only one resolution and refresh rate is supported once synthesized.